-Dr. Sally B. Shepley is an Assistant Professor of Special Education in the Department of Early Childhood, Special Education, and Rehabilitation Counseling and a Board Certified Behavior Analyst- Doctoral (BCBA-D).
+Dr. Sally B. Shepley is an Assistant Professor of Special Education in the Department of Early Childhood, Special Education, and Counselor Education and a Board Certified Behavior Analyst- Doctoral (BCBA-D).
 She received her Bachelor of Science, Master of Education, and Doctorate Degrees in Special Education at the University of Georgia.

 Dr. Shepley taught adolescents with severe autism spectrum disorder (ASD) in public school prior to earning her doctorate.
 Dr. Shepley also has experience training teachers and parents to implement behavior analytic strategies and assessing/treating severe problem behaviors in clinical settings.